-The exhibition Goede Hoop: South Africa and the Netherlands from 1600 at the Rijksmuseum in Amsterdam (February 17 to May 21) may be over, but it is sure to carry long-lasting effects.
-The curatorial statement described this exhibition as intending to explore “what took place between 1652, when Jan Van Riebeeck landed at the Cape and Mandela’s visit to Amsterdam in 1990.”
-Framed by the museum as a critical showing of the “relationship” between South Africa and the Netherlands, the museum’s promo video made it seem that the curatorial team had set out to expose the colonial dirty laundry of the Netherlands and the crimes of their “distant cousins,” the Boers and Afrikaners, some of who are descendants of Dutch colonial settlers.
+The exhibition “Goede Hoop: South Africa and the Netherlands from 1600“, at the Rijksmuseum in Amsterdam (February 17 to May 21) may be over but is sure to carry long-lasting effects.
+The curatorial statement described this exhibition as intending to explore “what took place between 1652, when Jan Van Riebeeck landed at the Cape, and (Nelson) Mandela’s visit to Amsterdam in 1990.”
+Framed by the museum as a critical showing of the “relationship” between South Africa and the Netherlands, the museum’s promo video made it seem that the curatorial team had set out to expose the colonial dirty laundry of the Netherlands and the crimes of their “distant cousins,” the Boers or Afrikaners, some of who are descendants of Dutch colonial settlers.

 Walking through the exhibition was like making my way through a hall of mirrors: what’s reflected feels familiar but the image has been distorted and obscured.
 At the entrance to the exhibition is a panel titled “Thanks and Acknowledgements.”
-Under “Curators” I expected to see some collaboration with South African curators, artists, scholars or researchers, but there are none.
+Under “Curators” I expected to see some collaboration with South African curators, artists, scholars, or researchers, but there are none.
 Surely an exhibition looking at contemporary South Africa would involve at least one South African curator.
 Who is telling the story is as important as what story is being told and the omission of South African voices at the onset is deeply problematic.
 From this point onwards I become conscious that in this exhibition my voice doesn’t matter and that perhaps this exhibition is not for me at all.

-The narrative jumps between periods and centuries and as a result I feel like I must have missed something.
+The narrative jumps between periods and centuries and as a result, I feel like I must have missed something.
 Who were the enslaved?
 How did they get to the Cape?
-Why are they portrayed as subjects without agency: voiceless, silent and other.
+Why are they portrayed as subjects without agency: voiceless, silent and other?
 This is another missed opportunity to explore how slavery and slave history shaped present-day South Africa and how the psyche of the Western Cape in particular is still deeply rooted in the relations between master and slave.